mikepyne/Trilobytes/README.md

 Requirements
 -----
-Developed with Qt 15.12.6 & MinGW 7.3.0
+Developed with Qt 6.0.0 & MinGW 8.1.0

-Should work with older Qt versions but a compiler supporting C++17 is necessary.
+Built with CMake and Ninja in QtCreator

-Build using qMake, so easiest way to build is to open project in QtCreator, select a compatible (C++17) toolchain and build through the QtCreator GUI.
+The easiest way to build from sources yourself is to open project in QtCreator, select a compatible (C++17) toolchain and build through the QtCreator GUI.

 TODO
 -----